What is antifreeze?

 The strength of your antifreeze can be measured using a hydrometer or a refractometer.
 Hydrometers are easier to use but can be less accurate.

 For most people, a car is a big investment.
 In comparison, the price of even the most expensive antifreeze or coolant is relatively minor.
-Purchasing a good quality antifreeze or coolant will help to protect that investment.
+Buying a good quality antifreeze or coolant will help to protect that investment.

-Using a cheaper, inferior product could result in expensive damage to the cooling system or the engine and prove to be a false economy in the long run.
+Using a cheaper, inferior product could result in expensive damage to the cooling system or the engine, and prove to be a false economy in the long run.

-I care about my car – can I use a premium coolant or antifreeze instead?
+Can I use a premium coolant or antifreeze instead?

 While the vehicle is in warranty, you should use only the vehicle manufacturers' recommended fluids.

-What is propylene glycol and who uses it?
+What is propylene glycol, and who uses it?

 Do some vehicle manufacturers still use a high silicate antifreeze or coolant?